yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

             git commit -m "Initial Commit"
             ```
         * Setup your VisualStudio.com repository as a new remote the push.
 Use the repository dropdown to switch to the "content-api" repository.
 You can then copy the commands for the setting up the content-api repository  from your browser.
 Paste these commands into your WSL window.

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.
+        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task

     * Use the repository dropdown to create a third repository called "content-init"

-        * Using your WSL window, initialize a new git repository in the content-init directory.
+        * Using your WSL window, initialize a new git repository in the content-init directory

             ```bash
             cd ../content-init
             git init